Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

     - Clone a GitHub repository without error using either a terminal window or a Git integration in a text editor like VS Code.
-    - Write short and descriptive commit messages that explain the specific way in which the commit changes the source code and documentation in the GitHub repository.
+    - Write short and descriptive commit messages that explain the specific way in which a commit changes the source code and documentation in the GitHub repository.
     - Use GitHub pre-commit hooks to ensure that all of the source code, technical writing, and commit messages adhere to the industry standards for content and format.
+    - Navigate reports produced by GitHub Actions so as to determine which aspects of a GitHub repository do not adhere to a project's specification.
+    - Use the GitHub Flow model to implement specific features in a branch of a GitHub repository and then merge that branch to the main one only after all the checks run by GitHub Actions pass as required.
     - Create and discuss programming and technical writing issues through the use of the GitHub issue tracker, furnishing descriptive issue titles and descriptions that adhere to industry best practices.